 “Honestly, I don’t know.
 I’ve only met one of them, and the Brüder who’s been holding me.
 They called him an IA.
 I have no idea what that means.”

 “Do you know what they want to trade you for?”
-I asked, now driving across the first bridge over the reservoir.
+I was now driving across the first bridge over the reservoir.

 “A quarter,” he said.
 “This is all over a quarter.”

-I literally felt the blood drain from the upper half of my body, leaving it cold and numb.
-For fear of fainting, I pulled over and off the road when I reached the end of the bridge.
+I felt the blood drain from the upper half of my body.
+I felt cold and numb.
+I thought I might faint, so I pulled over and off the road when I reached the end of the bridge.

 “Does The Corporation have this quarter?”
 I whispered, through winded breaths.

 “No, they never got it.
-The IA guy originally had it was supposed to give it to The Corporation in exchange for me.
-I panicked and stole the quarter then ran away with it.
+The IA guy who originally had it was supposed to give it to The Corporation in exchange for me.
+I panicked and stole the quarter and then ran away with it.
 I was going to go into hiding until I could locate someone from the FCA to help me.
 I never made it.
-Somewhere during the chase, I dropped the damned thing before they recaptured me.
-The Corporation locked me in a cell in this ship with some other guy they captured.
+I dropped the damned quarter while I was running, before they recaptured me.
+They locked me in a cell inside this ship with some other guy they captured.
 They were in the process of taking us back to their headquarters.
 We, um…I tried to gain control over the ship and ended up crashing it.”

 “Where are you now?”

-I stomped on the gas pedal to get to the other side of the second bridge, speeding laws be damned.
+I stomped on the gas pedal to get to the other side of the second bridge.
 “Victor, don’t say anything else.
 I’ll be there in a few minutes.
 Hold on, okay buddy?”

-“Okay,” Victor said, not sounding very enthused.
+“Okay.”
+Victor didn’t sound very enthused.
 “Please hurry.”

-I drove as fast as the Dodge would allow, reaching my destination in under a minute.
+I drove as fast as the Dodge would allow.
+I reached my destination in under a minute.
 The first thing I did when I left the car was flip open the communicator to determine where I had to go.
-I had ten minutes to venture through the woods surrounding Liberty reservoir - in the dark - to find a downed spacecraft.
-From the road, there was no evidence of a crash in the form of broken trees or trails of smoke rising from within the woods.
+I had ten minutes to venture through the woods surrounding Liberty reservoir, in the dark, to find a downed spacecraft.
+There was no evidence of a crash from the road in the form of broken trees or trails of smoke rising from within the woods.

-I used the holographic light from the communicator to help light the way, so I could see where I was going while following the best path I could find on foot to the red dot on the display.
-I remembered that cool little flashlight Connor used when we arrived at ES-1, how it illuminated the entire room.
+I used the holographic light from the communicator to help light the way.
+I had to be able to see where I was going while following the best path I could find on foot to the red dot on the display.
+I remembered that cool little flashlight Connor used when we arrived at ES-1 and how it illuminated the entire room.
 I wish I had it now.

 With six minutes left, I was still not there.
 If I were to believe the red dot on the communicator’s holographic map, I was getting closer.
-I had already fallen down five times and collided with three trees in the process.
+I’d already fallen down five times and collided with three trees in the process.

 Something was wrong.

 I had no idea how far into the woods I was now.
 The noise from Route 26 was all but gone.
 I stopped running so I could hear more clearly.
-Off in the distance, in the direction I had been running, the sound of a high-pitched alarm firing at second intervals echoed.
+The sound of a high-pitched alarm firing at second intervals echoed off in the distance.
 I ran in that direction as fast as I could without colliding into any more trees or stumbling over.

 I thought I might miss the ship completely and didn’t know why.
-It was probably because I was expecting something like Bruder-2, consisting of a small, compact, and to the point kind of design.
+It was probably because I was expecting something like Bruder-2.
+I found myself looking for something small, compact, and with a ‘to the point’ kind of design.

-The craft I discovered instead - half-rammed into the ground before me - was much larger, perhaps the size of a 50 foot yacht.
-I could only see the half of the ship in which I stood next to.
-Even so, the body style was close to that of Bruder-2, only a hell of a lot bigger.
-Toward the front, a doorway into the ship revealed itself.
+The craft I discovered instead was much larger, perhaps the size of a 50-foot yacht and half-rammed into the ground before me.
+I could only see the half of the ship.
+The body style was close to that of Bruder-2, only a hell of a lot bigger.
+Toward the front of the protruding ship, a doorway inside revealed itself.
 The source of the squawking alarm came from within.

 The communicator duly informed me I had three minutes left until the self-destruct event.
-Typically, in sci-fi stories, a self-destruct meant a great explosion, to destroy the craft.
+In sci-fi stories, a self-destruct typically meant a great explosion, to destroy the craft.
 This gave me literally no time to look inside of the downed ship.

 I climbed up the wing and stood within the entrance.
-All I could see inside was the same black shell, devoid of any holography.
+All I could see inside was the same black shell devoid of holography.
 If the holographic core of the ship was in fact damaged, then nothing would work.

 “Victor!”
-I yelled out, looking around.
+I looking around as my voice quickly echoed back.
 There were no walls to separate the large interior of the ship.
 All I saw before me was a huge dark space with some kind of flashing device at the rear of the ship’s hull.
 That would be my first destination.

 I slipped the rod into my back pocket and proceeded to leave.
 There was nothing else for me here.
 I could only assume Victor discovered a way out and ran for his life.
 With approximately two minutes left until self-destruct, it was time for me to do the same.
-I dashed for the opened space in which I entered the craft only to trip over something en route, sending me crashing to the floor.
+I dashed for the opened space in which I entered the craft only to trip over something en route.
+The block sent me crashing to the floor.
 I swore loudly.

-Unmistakably, I stumbled over a body.
+I stumbled over an unmistakable body.
 I turned the communicator so its light would illuminate a face.

-The body I tripped over belonged O’Bryan VonWald, still seventeen years old, dressed in the clothes he wore the day he disappeared in Ocean City.
+The body I tripped over belonged O’Bryan VonWald, still seventeen years old, and still dressed in the clothes he wore the day he disappeared in Ocean City.
 I never expected the other person Victor spoke of to be my long lost friend.
 Wald was unconscious and unresponsive.
-Knowing I had very little time, I picked him up, tossed him over my shoulder, and ran for dear life as the communicator chirped a one-minute warning.
+Knowing I had very little time, I picked him up, tossed him over my shoulder, and ran for dear life.
+The communicator chirped a one-minute warning.

 There was a magnificent flash, followed by a pulse similar to the Brüder Impüls weapons.
 There was no explosion, no fireball, and no crashing debris.
-Instead, the worst case of vertigo I ever felt set in, causing me to lose consciousness.
+The worst case of vertigo I ever felt set in however.
+It caused me to lose consciousness.

-When I came to, I had no sense of time, except to say it was still night and bitter cold.
+I had no sense of time when I came to, except to say it was still night and bitter cold.

-The first thing I saw was Wald, lying face down in the leaves.
-I crawled over and shook him, asking him if he could hear me.
+The first thing I saw was Wald.
+He was laying face down in the leaves.
+I crawled over and shook him.
+I asked him if he could hear me.
 He remained unresponsive.
-I checked his pulse, ensuring he was still alive.
-It was strong, but slow.
+I checked his pulse to ensure he was still alive.
+It was strong but slow.

-Finding the communicator was no chore as it was still open, the holographic display pouring light onto the ground.
+Finding the communicator was no chore as it was still open.
+The holographic display poured light onto the ground.
 It displayed a single message:

 COM LOCKOUT IN EFFECT.